 - Do you have real self-confidence and self-discipline?
 Starting a business is hard work and will require sacrifices.
 You will be operating independently, making all the decisions, and shouldering all the responsibility.
 Will you be able to persevere and build your new venture into a success?

 - Do you have a viable plan?
 If you haven’t yet written down a business plan, you probably have no idea how much money you really need, or even if the opportunity is real.
-I believe the process of writing the plan is more valuable than the result, because it forces you to think through all the elements, and make sure they fit together and fit you.
+I believe the process of writing the plan is more valuable than the result because it forces you to think through all the elements and make sure they fit together and fit you.

 - How much money do you really need?
 From your plan, calculate the absolute minimum amount you need to make your plan work, and then buffer it by 50%.
 Consider the non-cash alternatives, like offering equity instead of cash and bartering for services.
-Fundraising is extremely difficult, which is why most entrepreneurs do bootstrapping.
+Fundraising is extremely difficult, which is why most entrepreneurs bootstrap.

 If you have made it this far, it’s fair to now start asking people where and when you can find the money you need (if any).
 Professionals will tell you that the sequence is friends and family first, angel investors second, and only then venture capital.
 Each of these has a cost in time an effort.